ashleney/libriichi/README.md

 ### Added
 - log converter from tenhou to mjai ported from Equim's mjai-reviewer
   - log converter from mjai to tenhou
+  - generation of mjai events from visible state
 - very basic danger calculation ported from killerducky's mortal ui
 - basic parsing of mortal's metadata field for further analysis